Lamborghini Aventador S (2017-2021) review

 Price and rivals

 The Aventador S costs from £271,146, if you’re in the market for a mid-engined V12 supercar then you’re going to struggle to find anything similar for that sort of money.
-The Pagani Huayra is perhaps closest, it produces similar power to the Lamborghini, but costs over £1million.
+Lamborghini’s own SVJ models are a hefty £80k more at a minimum, making the S somewhat of a bargain in 2020.

-Ferrari’s F12 may not be mid-engined, and may not have quite the same presence as the Lamborghini, but it shouldn’t be dismissed as just a GT car.
-The F12’s engine revs in such a spectacular fashion that we’ve declared it has one of the best drivetrains of any car on sale.
+Ferrari’s 812 Superfast may not be mid-engined, and may not have quite the same presence as the Lamborghini, but it shouldn’t be dismissed as just a GT car.
+The 812’s engine revs in such a spectacular fashion that we’ve declared it has one of the best drivetrains of any car on sale.
 It’s also blessed with a capable and extremely agile chassis, which certainly makes it a worthy rival to the Aventador S.